Palmstead Nurseries Limited

 Chalk, Loam, Sand

 Libertia chilensis (was Libertia grandiflora) (New Zealand satin flower) is a member of the Iridaceae family.
-This grasses exhibits a tufted growth habit and is characterized by its evergreen foliage.
-It has a hardiness rating of H3 and no significant fragrance.
+This grasse exhibits a tufted growth habit and is characterized by its evergreen foliage.
+It has a hardiness rating of half-hardy – unheated glasshouse/mild winter (-5 to 1ºc), and is hardy in coastal / mild areas except in hard winters and at risk from sudden (early) frosts. may be hardy elsewhere with wall shelter or good microclimate. can survive with artificial winter protection. .

 Seasonal colour